-L. Operation of SUMDs is prohibited after midnight and before 5:00 am, except for bicycles and electric bicycles, as defined below in section $080.B{43}$ which SUMDs can or cannot operate, and streets and areas where SUMDs shall be slowed down remotely by the operator, by using technology where reasonable and practicable where operation of SUMDs, or where speeds in excess of 8 miles per hour, is not permitted, including but not limited to in the following locations:
+L. Operation of SUMDs is prohibited after midnight and before 5:00 am, except for bicycles and electric bicycles, as defined below in section $080.B{43}$

+M. MTLC or its staff may establish limitations on the streets within the metropolitan area in which SUMDs can or cannot operate, and streets and areas where SUMDs shall be slowed down remotely by the operator, by using technology where reasonable and practicable where operation of SUMDs, or where speeds in excess of 8 miles per hour, is not permitted, including but not limited to in the following locations: